acronis/go-cti/cti-spec/SPEC.md

 ![](./assets/simple_event.drawio.png)

 In an extensible system, this structure is impossible to validate since `data` provided with the event can contain an arbitrary JSON value which schema may be unknown.
-To address this issue, a `type` field can be introduced that points to a specific CTI Typed Identifier.
+To address this issue, a `type` field can be introduced that points to a specific CTI identifier.

 ![](./assets/simple_event_cti.drawio.png)

 By introducing CTI, a vendor may define a base data type for the event that can be extended further by anyone.
-For example, let us assume that the **CTI** table contains the following CTI Typed Identifier with the base event schema:
+For example, let us assume that the **CTI** table contains the following CTI identifier with the base event schema:

 ```yaml
 cti: cti.a.p.event.v1.0